spectrocloud/librarium/content/docs/03-cluster-profiles/2-task-update-profile.md

 <br />

-- You should not copy the pack configuration from one version to another, as the newer version often contains an adjusted configuration that is tailored to the version.
+- You should not copy the pack configuration from one version to another, as the newer version often contains an adjusted configuration that is tailored to that version.
 Instead, you should integrate your changes manually in the new version.

 - Updating to a newer Kubernetes version must be done incrementally, one minor version at a time.